 There are several ways to develop more awareness of attitudes.
-Once we begin to build this greater regard for ourselves and others, attention can be turned towards being more aware of our and others’ emotions.
+Once we begin to build this greater regard for ourselves and others, attention can be turned towards being more aware of our and others’ emotions

-Emotional intelligence is about emotions
+Emotional intelligence in the workplace is about emotions

-Emotional intelligence is not about suppressing your emotions.
+Emotional intelligence in the workplace is not about suppressing your emotions.
 It involves noticing, labeling, and interpreting our emotions and the emotions of others.
 We can learn to pay more attention to how we feel and how these emotions influence responses, such as our decisions or how we interact with other colleagues.